mgidi01/nuke-heavy-node-optimizer/README.md

 * **Safety**

   * The code uses defensive error handling around Nuke and file I/O so that the UI continues to work even when scripts or environments are imperfect.

+---

+## License

+This project is licensed under the MIT License.

+Copyright (c) 2025 Mauricio Gidi

+See the [LICENSE](LICENSE) file for the full license text.